JiangpengHe/JiangpengHe.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper “Towards Backward-Compatible Continual Learning of Image Compression” is accepted to CVPR 2024!
+Our paper **Towards Backward-Compatible Continual Learning of Image Compression** is accepted to [CVPR 2024](https://cvpr.thecvf.com/2024/)